Mental Health Resources

 Mental Health Mates is a network of peer support groups IRL and online, run by people who experience their own mental health issues, meeting regularly to walk, connect and share without fear or judgement.

-They can support children and young people under the age of 35 who are experiencing thoughts of suicide; or anyone concerned that a young person could be thinking about suicide.
+They can support children and adults under the age of 35 who are experiencing thoughts of suicide; or anyone concerned that a young person could be thinking about suicide.
 Their opening hours are 9am - midnight every day.

 This is an over-50's Alcohol Helpline providing support and advice to individuals aged over 50 worried about their drinking, and their concerned others.
 The line is available 7 days a week; Monday to Friday (12pm - 8pm) and weekends (10am to 4pm).